SeedWebs/seed-social/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Tweak: use post title when share to Line for mobile.
+* Tweak: use share + comment in Facebook button.

 = 1.2.4 =
-* Update: use new Facebook Graph API.
+* Tweak: use new Facebook Graph API.

 = 1.2.3 =
-* Fixed: use San-Serif font instead of theme font in sharing buttons.
+* Fix: use San-Serif font instead of theme font in sharing buttons.

 = 1.2.2 =
-* Add Positions options.
+* New: Positions options.
-* Add short code [seed_social].
+* New: short code [seed_social].

 = 1.2.1 =
-* Bug fixed: hide the buttons in archive pages.
+* Fix: hide the buttons in archive pages.

 = 1.2.0 =
-* Add Post Types options.
+* New: Post Types options.

 = 1.1.0 =
-* Add options page (Settings -> Seed Social).
+* New: options page (Settings -> Seed Social).

 = 1.0.0 =
 * Change to new FB Share URL.